glatiuden/Kafka-Demo/README.md

 ## Successful management of the failure of the master node in the cluster

-If you are continuing from the previous section, you may stop either one of the producer or consumer console by pressing `Ctrl + C`, otherwise open a new terminal and follow the instructions [here](#Pub/Sub).
+If you are continuing from the previous section, you may stop either one of the producer or consumer console by pressing `Ctrl + C`, otherwise open a new command prompt/terminal window and follow the instructions [here](#Pub/Sub).

 Commands to be executed are in the Kafka's container bash terminal otherwise stated.